-Tokina is yet another third party lens manufacturer for comercial mounts.
+May/2016 - Tokina is yet another third party lens manufacturer for comercial mounts.
 Without oficial licensing, it’s the same as Sigma’s approach: they reverse engineer the camera to understand how it works, develop exclusive optical formulas, and assemble lenses generally cheaper than bigger brands.
 Made by Kenko (Tokyo, Japan), known for its teleconverters, Tokina’s lenses actually employ Hoya’s glasses (that filter brand), that also supplies for Tamron.
-It’s a mix of brands and products, with an advantage for the consumer: one more option when it’s time to buy a lens, when first parties are too expensive, besides varying exotic specifications, unavailable from camera brands.
+It’s a mix of brands and products, with an advantage for the consumer: one more option when it’s time to buy a lens, when first parties are too expensive or lack exotic specifications.

 Different from Sigma and Tamron, Tokina still haven’t revamped it’s marketing strategy to offer a stylish “Global Vision Art” or “Super Performance” lineup.
 So their lenses seem outdated and inferior, hiding its high performance built and optics inside, especially on the zoom market.
 The AT-X PRO 11-16mm f/2.8 DX II for instance, is unique on the APS-C format with a constant f/2.8 maximum aperture.
 There’s no ultra wide angle zoom from Canon, Nikon or Sony (the offered mounts for such model) with these specs.
 Selling for US$479, it’s not particularly cheap neither.
 Part of the AT-X PRO lineup, it’s well made, with internal AF, includes a lens hood kit and even aspherical glass pieces on its formula.
 But does it work?
 Let’s find out!
 Nice reading.